Files Transmission using Media Transfer Protocol

 - MTP can only perform a single operation (read, write, delete, etc.) each time and other operations cannot be executed without completing the current running operation first.

 - File timestamps are often read-only and set by the device after a file is uploaded to it.
 SyncBack uses a number of strategies to get around this limitation.

 - MTP devices are mounted as Windows portable devices.
 Thus, they show up as an entry in Windows Explorer with no drive letter issued.

 Software trying to connect to these devices via drive letters will not be able to do so.
 One example would be the old versions (pre-V7) of the backup and synchronization software, SyncBackPro, SyncBackSE and SyncBackFree.
-Android devices like smartphones and tablets with the MTP protocol will have no drive letters allocated to them and the old versions of SyncBackPro/SE/Free will not be able to perform data backups or synchronization to or from these devices.
+Android devices like phones and tablets with the MTP protocol will have no drive letters allocated to them and the old versions of SyncBackPro/SE/Free will not be able to perform data backups or synchronization to or from these devices.
 However, the V7 and newer of SyncBackPro and SyncBackSE supports MTP (it is not supported in SyncBackFree).

 In conclusion, the Media Transfer Protocol (MTP) is a class protocol for current and future portable media devices like portable media players and cellular phones.
 An alternative to using MTP is to install SyncBack Touch on the device.
 There are many advantages to using SyncBack Touch instead of MTP.